 - Making sure anti-seizure medication is taken as prescribed

-- Finding ways to help your child avoid hyperventilating, such as by doing deep breathing exercises and meditation
+- Finding ways to help the child avoid hyperventilating, such as by doing deep breathing exercises and meditation

 Other things to consider:

-- Encourage your child to wear a medical alert bracelet.
-This will help people around your child understand what is happening if there is a seizure.
+- Encourage wearing a medical alert bracelet.
+This will help people around the child understand what is happening if there is a seizure.

-If your child’s condition is severe, take these steps to prevent serious injuries:
+If a child’s condition is severe, take these steps to prevent serious injuries:

-- Do not allow your child to swim or bathe alone.
+- Do not allow the child to swim or bathe alone.

-- Do not have your child climb or play in areas where a serious fall could happen.
+- Do not have the child climb or play in areas where a serious fall could happen.

-- Talk to the doctor to find out which activities are safe for your child.
+- Talk to the doctor to find out which activities are safe for the child.
 Certain sports may need to be avoided.

 There are no known ways to prevent every type of seizure disorder.
 You can take steps to prevent your child from brain injuries or conditions that could lead to seizures: